 Once that was all figured out, she’d write in breakfast, lunch, snacks, and dinner on each day, and transfer the whole mess to a white board we keep on the fridge.
 The rest of us would get the snacks and quick meals that were listed, and she’d take care of the rest.
 Here’s the amazing part: generally, she’d make everything on the list on the days she’d planned!Now I’ve been in charge for a few weeks, and I don’t think I’ve stuck to the plan once.
 But I have been making a plan, and it does seem to help!

 Two weeks ago was especially exciting, since I’d planned to bake all sorts of things, but the oven broke!
 My two chickens and make ahead meatloaf had to go in the crock pots, and I babysat the broiler to get my almond crusted salmon to turn out.

 Here’s a little taste of plans vs reality at my house.
-Note: I didn’t include Kelsy’s lunches (she packs leftovers for every day).
+Note: I didn’t include TinyHands’s lunches (she packs leftovers for every day).
 We also had sides of veggies like roasted cauliflower, homemade sauerkraut, steamed broccoli, and of course broth.
 Those didn’t make it onto my plan because they were pretty much ready to go.